mjordan/islandora_whole_object/README.md

 * `jsonld` (or nothing at the end of the URL): show the JSON-LD converted to a raw PHP array
 * `table`: show the Linked Data properties in a table (currently only show first of multivalued properties)
 * `node`: doesn't show Linked Data properties, just the basic Drupal node structure as a raw PHP array
+* `fedora`: show Fedora's Turle Linked Data representation of the resource

 Here's the table output (`http://localhost:8000/node/1/whole_islandora_object/table`):